 Eng.
 Said bin Abdullah Al Mantheri, chief executive officer of Oman Broadband Company said that the organization of this event in the Sultanate comes at a time Oman has activated its new trends, which aim at promoting the use of broadband internet in all governorates through the activation of its national broadband strategy.

 On the sidelines of the event, there will be a promotional demonstration on exploring the infrastructure for the optic fibers infrastructure.

-A special session will take place on the first day of the conference in the dedicated area for applications demonstration and discussion.
-The aim of this demonstration is to describe and highlight applications supported by the fiber optic ‘nervous system’ of a telecom network and the applications that could cover any area from the government.
+A special session will take place on the first day of the conference in the dedicated area for application demonstration and discussion.
+The aim of this demonstration is to describe and highlight applications supported by the fiber optic ‘nervous system’ of a telecom network and the applications that could cover any area of the government.

 On Tuesday and Wednesday, the FTTH conference will open the floor for discussion about Oman’s national broadband strategy, the new opportunities, challenges and effective strategies associated with promoting high-speed broadband for homes, and the business opportunities in the Middle East and North African (Mena) region.